kaittli/DH110-22F/assignment02/README.md

 * Product satisfaction questions
 * Demographics

 We went through all the aforementioned tasks, with the user providing feedback on her experience.
+I asked the user to speak aloud during the experience.
 After going through the Demographics section, I stopped the recording and thanked the user for her time.

 ## Evidence of usability testing
 ### Survey